TrendMinerCS/trendminer/README.md

 <!-- badges: end -->

-trendminer is an R client for accessing selected endpoints of the TrendMiner API available at <http://developer.trendminer.com/>.
+trendminer is an R client for accessing selected endpoints of the TrendMiner API that is documented at <http://developer.trendminer.com>.
 TrendMiner is an industrial self-service analytics platform for analyzing, monitoring and predicting time-series based process and asset data.